1darshanpatil/1darshanpatil/README.md

 ## whoam -i🌟

+**CURIOUS:**
+My curiosity knows no boundaries—it defines who I am.
+I call this my unquenchable lust for knowledge and a relentless desire to understand the principles that govern the world.
+I don't shy away from going to great lengths, often writing 300 lines of "comments and explanations" for just 3 lines of assembly code.
+You can explore my **[exit_sys.s](https://github.com/1darshanpatil/Assembly/blob/main/data-addressing/exit_sys.s)** as an example of my detailed approach.

+**PROBLEM:**
+I stick with problems and rarely give up on them.
+While I may occasionally set aside certain challenges to focus on immediate priorities, I always strive to tackle them with my utmost effort.
+I value privacy and seclusion, but some of my work is shared openly—for example, my contributions to **[Project Euler Problem 246](https://github.com/1darshanpatil/project-euler-246)**.

 I am a **polymath** with diverse interests spanning [numerous subjects](./subjects.png).
 My work and curiosity are deeply influenced by the worlds of **mathematics**, **physics**, and **economics**.
 At the intersection of these fields, I focus on:

 - **[Mathematics](https://www.drshn.me/c1e62b16f7444f4c5d04a52056e8893d6cc2e439b91be59f4b9b5ef9dbcb98bb.php)**: For its beauty and universal application.